|

 were on their own now.

-kitchen," he added.
-They didn't bother to ask WHY he said that.
-They
+the kitchen,” he added.
+They didn’t bother to ask WHY he said

-did as he said, running through the double swing doors that led to the
+that.
+They did as he said, running through the double swing doors that

-kitchen.
-The Raxacoricofallapatorian followed them in fast, bounding paces
+led to the kitchen.
+The Raxacoricofallapatorian followed them in fast,

-"No!"
-Alec screamed and they turned to see him in the creature's
+Alec screamed and his friends turned to see him in the creature’s

 clutches.
 He was held up from the ground by one taloned hand while the